mathigon/textbooks/content/codes/content.md

 > id: finger5
 > sectionStatus: dev

-To understand how all sorts of different codes can be stored in the transistors of a computer, let’s try a thought exercise…
+To understand how all sorts of different codes can be stored in the transistors of a computer, let’s try a thought exercise.
+We've just looked at how a transistor can be turned on or off, now let's look at how we can count on our fingers by putting them up or down.

 ### Playing with Digits